posativ/weave-minimal/README.md

 -----------------------

 You need `python` ≥ 2.5 and `werkzeug`.
-If you use 2.5 also install `simplesjon`.
+If you use 2.5 also install `simplejson`.
 See `python weave.py --help` for a list of parameters including a short description.

     $> easy_install -U werkzeug